Omveer99/Color-Code-Generation-App/README.md

 - Combine (for reactive programming)
 - Core Data (for local storage)

-## 🎥 Preview
-Watch the video preview [here](#).

 ## ⚙️ Usage
 1. Launch the app.
 2. Click the "Generate Color" button to create a new color.
 3. The generated color will be displayed on a card.
-4. The app will automatically sync color data with Firebase when online.
+4. The app will automatically sync color data with Firebase when online using sync button.

 ## 📞 Contact
 For any inquiries or feedback, please reach out to: omveerpanwar@example.com